 - In a small bowl whisk together all of the ingredients for the sauce – the melted butter, minced garlic, fresh lemon juice, Italian seasoning, red chili flakes, salt, and black pepper.
 Set aside.

-- Line a large baking sheet/rimmed baking sheet with foil.
+- Line a large baking sheet/rimmed baking sheet with aluminum foil.
 Place the lemon slices on top of the foil in a single, non-overlapping layer.
 Place the salmon, skin-side-down, directly on top of the lemon slices.

 - Pour the butter/garlic/honey sauce over the salmon and use a spoon or pastry brush to spread evenly so that the entire surface of the salmon is covered.